VanIro/react-quiz-app/README.md

 # react-quiz-app
-This is an app which uses a question collection, and plays out a quiz from those.
+This is an app which uses a question collection, and plays out a quiz from those. question.js contains the collection of questions, which is used as the source of questions.
 ## Components created
   - Quiz
   - Setup_form